thenasan/sudokuresolver/README.md

-# sudokuresolver
-Sudoku resolver
+# Sudoku Resolver

-This little project will help you to solve sudoku using backtracking Sudoku to be solved is in grid variable
+This little project will help you to solve sudoku using backtracking
+#Instructions
+Sudoku to be solved is in grid variable.

+Process is as follow :

+Order list of empty case and process bactracking begining from case with mininum value :
+Egg : case(0,1) has 4 empty case in row ,5 empty case in column ,2 empty case in grid(case row and column is not considered)=11
+      case(0,5) has 4 empty case in row, 6 empty case in column,4 empty case in grid =14

+So  case 0,5 will be processed first